Ignazio Danti: Later life and bishopric

 After leaving Florence, Danti became a professor of mathematics at the University of Bologna.
-While there he built a massive gnomon in the Bolognese church of San Petronio, the meridian line of which is still visible on the church's pavement.
 He also spent some time in Perugia, at the invitation of the governor, where he prepared maps of the Perugian republic.

 On account of his mathematical skills, Pope Gregory XIII invited him to Rome, appointed him pontifical mathematician and made him a member of the commission for the reform of the calendar.
 He also placed him in charge of the painters whom the Pope had summoned to the Vatican to continue the decoration of the palace, most notably to make a number of maps of the regions of modern Italy in the newly constructed Gallery of Maps along the Cortile del Belvedere.
 This project, begun in early 1580 and completed about 18 months later, mapped the entirety of the Italian peninsula in 40 large-scale frescoes, each depicting a region as well as a perspective view of its most prominent city.

 When the pontiff commissioned the architect Domenico Fontana to repair the Claudian harbour at Portus, it was Danti who furnished the necessary plans.
 While at Rome Danti published a translation of a portion of Euclid with annotations and wrote a life of the architect Jacopo Barozzi da Vignola, preparing also notes for the latter's work on perspective.
 In 1583, in recognition of his work, Gregory made him Bishop of Alatri in the Campagna.
 He was appointed on 14 November 1583, and consecrated as bishop on 30 November 1583 by Giovanni Antonio Facchinetti de Nuce, Patriarch of Jerusalem. with Giovanni Battista Santorio, Bishop of Alife, and Gerolamo Mazzarelli, Bishop of Nona, serving as co-consecrators.

 Danti showed himself a zealous pastor in his new office.
 As Bishop of Alatri, Danti convoked a diocesan synod, corrected many abuses, and showed great solicitude for the poor.
 While bishop, he was the principal co-consecrator of Marco Pedacca, Bishop of Lacedonia (1584); and Basilio Gradi, Bishop of Stagno (1584).
-Shortly before his death Pope Sixtus V summoned him to Rome to assist in the erection of the grand obelisk in the piazza of the Vatican.
+Shortly before his death Pope Sixtus V summoned him to Rome to assist in the erection of the grand Vatican obelisk in the piazza of the Vatican.

 Besides the works already mentioned, Danti was the author of Trattato del'uso e della fabbrica dell'astrolabo con la giunta del planifero del Raja; Le Scienze matematiche ridotte in tavole, also a revised and annotated edition of La Sfera di Messer G. Sacrobosco tradotta da Pier Vincenzio Danti.
 The first mentioned work deals with the use and construction of the astrolabe and is one of the oldest instructions for scientific instruments.
 Danti wrote the first Italian treatise on this topic to accompany the book.

 Danti died at Alatri on 10 October 1586, three years into his service.